coderGtm/Shiftlog/README.md

 ## ✅ Benefits

 - ### Efficient Documentation:
-    release.io streamlines the process of creating, updating, and managing release notes, saving valuable time for developers and product teams.
+    Shiftlog streamlines the process of creating, updating, and managing release notes, saving valuable time for developers and product teams.

 - ### Customizable Formats:
     The system accommodates different documentation styles with support for text, md, and HTML formats, catering to a wide range of user preferences.